weatheredwatcher/weatheredwatcher.github.io/_posts/2020-10-31-NeoVims-Language-Server-Client.md

 ---
-title:  "Neovims built-in LanguageServer Client and why you should use it"
+title:  "Neovims built-in Language Server Client and why you should use it"
 date:   2020-10-31
 categories: [development]
 tags: [development]